Kevin Foster, Chairman, Broadband Forum Board of Directors; Head of Access Platform Innovation, BT

 In 1988, he joined the Alcatel-Lucent Research Center to continue image processing and evolved into home networking and DSL access technologies.
 From 1994, he was involved in the DAVIC standardization activities, where he chaired the physical layer working group until end 1996.
 Since then, he has been involved in DSL standardization within the ANSI (T1.413-1998 editor), ETSI, ITU-T and the Broadband Forum.
 He is currently serving as Alcatel-Lucent Standards Manager for wired access networks, as ITU-T ADSL recommendations editor, and as Treasurer and member of the Broadband Forum Board of Directors.

-David Sinicrope, Secretary, Broadband Forum Board of Directors; Ericsson
+Sultan Dawood, Secretary, Broadband Forum Board of Directors; Cisco Systems

 Robin Mersh, Chief Executive Officer